aws/aws-encryption-sdk-python/examples/README.md

 # AWS Encryption SDK Examples

-Here you can find some examples that show you how to use the AWS Encryption SDK.
+This section features examples that show you how to use the AWS Encryption SDK.
-We demonstrate how to use the high-level APIs as well as how to set up some common configuration patterns.
+We demonstrate how to use the encryption and decryption APIs and how to set up some common configuration patterns.

 ## APIs